b0r3k/dialogue-planner/README.md

 Essential part of the configuration is the `components` list.
 You should provide one or more components that chain up to form your desired pipeline.

+## Your Dialogue System Components

 Each component has to inherit from the abstract class `dialmonkey.component.Component` and be located under one of the subdirectories in the `dialmonkey/` directory  for readability
 (e.g. NLU components should go under `dialmonkey/nlu/`).
 Components also need to implement `__call__()` method which takes a dialogue object, does the work and returns the modified dialogue.

+## The Dialogue Object -- Dialogue History

 The `Dialogue` object is used as a mode of communication between components.
 The object supports dictionary-like indexing and you can add your own attributes.